-I'm an Assistant Professor in the Department of Statistics at The Ohio State University.
-In May 2009, I completed my Ph.D. in Statistics at the University of California, Berkeley with Prof. Bin Yu.
+I'm an Associate Professor in the Department of Statistics at The Ohio State University.
+I completed my Ph.D. in Statistics at the University of California, Berkeley with Prof. Bin Yu.
 From 2009 until 2012, I worked with Prof. Rob Kass as a postdoctoral researcher in the Department of Statistics at Carnegie Mellon University.

 My research interest is primarily in the area of high-dimensional data analysis and statistical inference.
 I work on both theoretical and applied aspects, and I'm often motivated by concrete problems arising in the analysis of neuroscientific data — from neural spike trains (electrophysiological recordings) to neuroimaging (such as fMRI).
 In my past life (before entering graduate school), I was a software engineer in silicon valley for over six years.
 So I'm very keen on opportunities for statistical theory and computation to come together to solve interesting scientific and engineering problems.